QubitPi/hashistack/docs/docs/elk.md

 :::tip

-Please try our HACP platform to deploy a Webservice instance.
-It gives us one-click experience that helps us stand up a webservice in a minute.
+Please try our HACP platform to deploy an ELK instance.
+It gives us one-click experience that helps us stand up ELK in a minute.

 :::